ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 ### VM setup script

 Let's make a `vmsetup.sh` script that will do everything necessary to launch a single VM.
-The initial version of this script will create a directory for a VM, create a QCOW2 image backed by Ubuntu cloud image, write `cloud-init` config files and format the `cidata.iso` image.
+It will be responsible for creating a directory for a VM, creating a QCOW2 image backed by Ubuntu cloud image, writing out `cloud-init` config files, and putting them into a `cidata.iso` image.
 The script will take machine ID as an argument.

 First, let's make sure we have the cloud image file in working directory.
 If you downloaded during the [previous part](01_Learning_How_to_Run_VMs_with_QEMU.md) of this tutorial, move or copy it into current directory.